You can’t underestimate the power of a good classroom makerspace.

 2. Set up a hot glue station.

-Reep says if there’s one thing you should definitely have in a makerspace, it’s a hot glue station.
-She lets kids as young as kindergarten use hot glue guns.
+If there’s one thing you should definitely have in a makerspace, it’s a hot glue station.
+Reep lets kids as young as kindergarten use hot glue guns.
 A lot of people question this at first, but she says it’s all about teaching them how to use it properly.